lanceHEN/MarchMadness/README.md

    The script outputs the expected values for each matchup, helping identify the most probable and profitable brackets.

 ## Features
-- **Probabilistic Modeling**: Uses logistic regression to compute game outcome probabilities.
+- **Probabilistic Modeling**: Uses MLP or logistic regression to compute game outcome probabilities.
 - **Dynamic Bracket Simulation**: Progresses through the tournament based on model predictions.
 - **Rolling Statistics**: Incorporates advanced stats like adjusted offensive and defensive efficiencies for better accuracy.

 ## Future Enhancements
-- Add more model types (e.g., SVM, Neural Networks) to compare predictive accuracy.
 - Include features like player-level statistics or injury data.
 - Optimize for different office pool scoring systems.